zitsen/arrow-cast-guess-precision/README.md

 assert_eq!(nanos.value(0), 1701325744956 * 1000 * 1000);
 ```

-the difference to official [arrow::cast] is that:
+The difference to official [arrow::compute::cast] is that:

 - arrow v49 will cast integer directly to timestamp, but this crate(`arrow-cast-guess-precision = "0.3.0"`) will try to guess from the value.
 - arrow v48 does not support casting from integers to timestamp (`arrow-cast-guess-precision = "0.2.0"`).

-the guessing method is:
+The guessing method is:

 ```rust
 use arrow::datatypes::TimeUnit;